 There are four response time overdrive modes: Off, Normal, Fast, and Faster.

 ‘Faster’ adds too much overshoot, while ‘Off’ is not fast enough.
 At 165Hz (or 180Hz if overclocked), the Fast mode offers the best performance with minimal ghosting and a negligible amount of overshoot.

 However, if you’re using a variable refresh rate (VRR) and your frame rate is below 100FPS, you should dial back the overdrive setting to ‘Normal’ for less overshoot.

 The LG 32GP850 has both AMD’s FreeSync Premium and NVIDIA’s G-SYNC Compatible certifications for tear-free gameplay up to 180FPS.

-It also supports MBR (Motion Blur Reduction) at a fixed 120Hz, 144Hz, or 165Hz refresh rates.
-This technology uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+It also supports MBR (Motion Blur Reduction) at fixed 120Hz, 144Hz, or 165Hz refresh rates.
+This technology uses backlight strobing to reduce perceived motion blur at the cost of picture brightness.